-Two photos Upper photo Great cheers along Sumida River for the many fireworks let off in a succession of sound and light, lower photo Fireworks launched from both the first and second venues can be seen depending on where you stand
+Upper: Great cheers along Sumida River for the many fireworks let off in a succession of sound and light, Bottom: Fireworks launched from both the first and second venues can be seen depending on where you stand

 * The Sumida River Fireworks Festival is scheduled to be held every year on the last Saturday of July.

-The first venue: Sakura Bridge downstream to Kototoi Bridge upstream
+The first venue: from Sakura Bridge downstream to Kototoi Bridge upstream

-The second venue: Komagata Bridge downstream to Umaya Bridge upstream
+The second venue: from Komagata Bridge downstream to Umaya Bridge upstream